 - Rooftops and chimneys

-I look for these things not because of what they are as objects, but because they may help to create an exciting pattern.
+These work, not because of what they are as objects, but because they can help create an exciting pattern, look for:

 - Shapes which will create a pattern